-Missile infantry is the favorite of many people.
-They allow you to drown the enemy under a storm of arrows.
-Needless to say, it' s not meant for close combat and we should avoid it whenever we can.
-I know there are missile infantry with certain melee skills, but they' re usually expensive and unprofitable.
+Missile infantry is very cool, it allows you to drown the enemy under a storm of arrows.
+Needless to say, it's not meant for close combat and we should avoid it whenever we can.
+I know there is missile infantry with decent melee skills, but they're usually expensive and unprofitable.
 The first game in which I've come across units that do both functions well is Three Kingdoms, but those units are still too expensive.

 There are some points to keep in mind when using missile units.

-- Firing to the front of shielded units is many times a waste of ammo (not for guns).
+- Firing to the front of units with big shields is a waste of ammo (not for guns).

-- Shots from the rear do more damage than frontal ones.
+- Shots to the rear do more damage than frontal ones.
 Surrounding the enemy with missile infantry and shooting from behind is as dangerous a maneuver as effective.

-- If you fire at shielded units from the side they don't carry the shield, it's as if they didn't have it.
-Obvious, isn't it?
+- If you fire at shielded units to the side they don't carry the shield, it's as if they didn't have them.
+Cool, isn't it?

 - There's friendly fire.
 That is, if you shoot at enemy units that are fighting against yours, your soldiers will die too.

 - How to make good use of ammunition is something you learn over time.
-At the end of the battle usually appear very good opportunities, always reserve some ammunition.
+At the end of the battle usually appear very good opportunities, try to reserve some ammo.

-In addition, this and crossbows are the only weapons that can be fired indirectly, into the sky.
+In addition, arrows can be fired indirectly, into the sky.
 It is useful at certain times, but less effective.
 Ammunition is often wasted when used in this way.

 In addition, crossbows are the easiest way to finish off heavy cavalry and enemy generals thanks to their penetration power and, thanks to the fall of bolts and the size of cavalry, they can shoot safely from behind a spearmen unit.